 When do Fall Colors Peak on the North Shore?

 Interestingly, fall happens twice on the North Shore, producing some of the best fall colors in Minnesota, dare we say – in the country!

 The first foliage peak of maple trees occurs along the Sawtooth Mountain highlands from mid-September through early October.

 The second burst of aspen and birch trees happens from late September through mid-October along Lake Superior’s shoreline.
 For a scenic road trip, travel up HWY 61 or HWY 1 north toward Ely by car or motorcycle for amazing roadside views.

 However, to get the best fall colors experience, we encourage you to hike, bike, or ride the picturesque trail systems in Lake County.

 Get Moving: Explore Scenic Fall North Shore Hikes

 There’s nothing better than letting it all go while hiking through the wilderness.
 Breathe in the clean, fresh air off Lake Superior, and you’ll instantly feel uplifted.
 Lake County has many scenery choices: deep, rugged wilderness, rocky Lake Superior shoreline, or river trails.

 Bean & Bear Lakes Loop

-Inland, just a bit north of Silver Bay, the Bean and Bear Loop (also referred to as the Twin Lakes Loop) ranks a local favorite fall hike.
+Inland, just a bit north of Silver Bay, the Bean and Bear Loop (also referred to as the Twin Lakes Loop) ranks as a local favorite fall hike.
 You can hit the Superior Hiking Trail at Penn Blvd. trailhead in Silver Bay and hike north about three and a half miles to arrive at lovely Bean and Bear lakes.
 The entire hike totals about 6.5 miles.
 Best time to visit: mid-September through mid-October.